n1ght-k1ng/NightKing-CMS/README.md

 # NightKing-CMS

+**IMPORTANT - This project leverages the free tier of Render for backend hosting, as the previously available free tier on Heroku has been discontinued.
+Users may experience a latency of up to 30 seconds for the API data to manifest on the screen.**

 A Content Management System Web Application built on MERN (MongoDB ExpressJs ReactJs NodeJS) Stack.
 The UI has been built using ANT Design.

 ![image](https://user-images.githubusercontent.com/77714082/184510047-9005bda6-8bbe-4bac-ad87-8091be58299b.png)